w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 ### How else can I stake

-For most users, we recommend staking through the new [Staking Dashboard](https://staking.polkadot.cloud/#/overview).
+For most users, staking through the new [Staking Dashboard](https://staking.polkadot.cloud/#/overview) is recommended.
 It's compatible with several browser extensions within the ecosystem, including the Polkadot browser extension, and is more user-friendly.
 To get started, check this article:

 [Staking Dashboard: How to Stake Your DOT](stake-your-dot.md)